Ramonta-Lee/Computer-Architecture/LS8-spec.md

 * `PC` and `FL` registers are cleared to `0`.
 * RAM is cleared to `0`.

-Subsequently, the program can be loaded into RAM starting at address `0x00`.
+Subsequently, the program can be loaded into RAM starting at address `0x00`. (hex)

 ## Execution Sequence